Chandi Dan Detha

-Chandi Dan Detha is an Indian agriculturalist and Padma Shri recipient who is known for pioneering work in the field of agriculture and transforming the desert village of Borunda.
+Chandi Dan Detha (died 28 July 2024) was an Indian agriculturalist and Padma Shri recipient who is known for pioneering work in the field of agriculture and transforming the desert village of Borunda.
 Chandi Dan was elected the first Sarpanch of the village panchayat in 1955 and served four terms till he retired.
-He is also known for founding the premiere Rajasthani folklore institute, Rupayan Sansthan.
+He is also known for founding the premier Rajasthani folklore institute, Rupayan Sansthan.
 He was also a member of the Research Advisory Committee (GOI).

 Agricultural revolution in Borunda

 Chandidan had heard many traditional proverbs indicating that the well whose water is free from algae and smell or stink is supposed to be an artesian well (patalphod kua), with unlimited store of water.
 Later on, he was inspired by news of a group of scientists discovering water 100 ft. below the sandy level, which gave him an idea to explore old wells in his village in search of such artesian well with an unlimited store of water.